 What they said were actually two accusations: 1) Moses and Aaron are murderers, and 2) those who were murdered were God’s people.
 The Jews made two errors, and God addressed both.

 The method God used to correct their second error was to demonstrate through a miracle that Aaron in fact was following God, and Korach and his group were not: detached wood—the staff—miraculously continued its growth and blossomed almonds.
-Aaron’s rod blossoming demonstrated whom God favored, and to whom He related, even via a miracle.
+Aaron’s rod blossoming demonstrated whom God favored.
 Now the Jew’s false opinion that Korach followed God was rejected, as it was Aaron’s staff—not Korach’s—which God favored.

 Aaron seized the angel of death against its will.
 The angel said, “Leave me to do my mission.”
 Aaron said, “Moses commanded me to prevent you.”
 The angel said, “I am the messenger of God, and you are (only) the messenger of Moses.”
 Aaron said, “Moses says nothing on his own accord, rather, (he says matters only) through God.
 If you do not believe me, behold Moses and God are at the Tent of Meeting, come with me and ask” and this is the meaning of “and Aaron returned to Moses” [Num.
 17:15].
 (Rashi, Num.
 17:13).

 Moses knew that the people accused him and Aaron of murder.
-The Jews saw Moses and God as two opposing sides, i.e., Moses was not working in sync with God, as he apparently killed the “people of God,” i.e., Korach and his congregation.
+The Jews viewed Moses and God in conflict, i.e., Moses was not working in sync with God, as he apparently killed the “people of God,” i.e., Korach and his congregation.
 The Jews’ accusation “You have killed the people of God” displayed the people’s belief that God was correct to follow, but Moses opposed God’s will.
 Moses now attempted to correct the Jews, and show that in fact, he and Aaron were not murderers opposing God.
 Moses sent Aaron to make atonement for the Jews.
 What was this atonement, and how did it entitle the Jews to be saved from God’s current plague?

 The Jews saw Aaron with his incense offering, standing at the place where the last Jew dropped down in death; the plague progressed in a domino fashion.
-And the Jews now saw that no more Jews were dropping down dead, due to Aaron’s presence with the incense.
-They were now perplexed: they accused Aaron and Moses as murderers, but Aaron was now healing—not killing—as they previously accused.
+And the Jews now saw that due to Aaron’s presence with the incense, no more Jews were dropping down dead.
+They were now perplexed: they accused Aaron and Moses as murderers, but Aaron was now saving lives—not killing—as they previously accused.
 This perplexity is what the Rashi described metaphorically as “Aaron seizing the Angel of Death.”
 Aaron was now correcting the “opinion” of the people, which earned them death, as if Aaron seized the cause of their death.
 The peoples’ opinion was in fact, their own “Angel of Death.”
 This means that the angel is not a real being, but the cause of death is man’s own distance from God.
 And these Jews were distant from God when they imputed murder to Moses and Aaron.

 As the Jews were now second guessing their accusation, but not completely abandoning this false view of Aaron and Moses, the plague stopped, but only temporarily, reflecting their temporal suspension of their accusation.
 We may interpret Aaron as “seizing the angel of death” as his correction the Jews’ false accusation of Moses and Aaron.
 “Seizing the Angel of Death” means Aaron removed the cause of death in the remaining Jews; he corrected their false notions which earned them death.